Hoso4rakida/Hoso4rakida/README.md

 👨‍🎓 Currently, I’m studying Software Engineering at Estácio.

-🌱 I’m actively learning C++ and C# and am eager to apply these skills in real-world projects.
+🌱 I’m actively learning C++ and GDscript.

+👾 I'm know Javascript, Lua, Python, HTML/CSS and Java.

 💞️ I’m looking for collaboration opportunities on projects that align with my goals and help me advance in my career.